 Outreach and advocacy of conservation principles are an important part of the conservator’s role at AAP.
 Proper handling and safety are encouraged through formal demonstrations and talks for both field school students and staff members.
 Discussions of conservation issues and ethics are also encouraged during small group workshops and lectures, which focus on examination, documentation, basic treatments, and object processing.
 These activities raise awareness between allied professionals about how specialists in conservation and archaeologists can work together to discover and preserve material culture.

-Opened in 2006, Athienou’s new municipal building (the Kallinkeion Megaron) serves not only as town hall, but also as a state-of-the-art museum and laboratory facility for the project.
+Opened in 2006, Athienou’s municipal building (the Kallinkeion Megaron) serves not only as town hall, but also as a state-of-the-art museum and laboratory facility for the project.
 Archaeological finds from Malloura and other sites complement an impressive collection of Byzantine icons and showcase the invaluable work of AAP and a strong local commitment to preservation and presentation of the region’s rich history.
 The project is pleased to have such a prominent place in the town and is thrilled to be a part of bringing the town’s history to life for both locals and visitors alike.